The following sections explain how you can manage the Registry using WSO2 EI Tooling.

-You have the ability to undo the action you did by using the Undelete Property option.
+You can undo the action by clicking Undelete Comment.
 If not, the comment will be removed when you save the editor.

 This is similar to a feature that is available in Eclipse IDE.
 If you click on the Link with Editor option, the mouse pointer will focus on the path of the active editor of the WSO2 Registry Browser.

-Now open several resources in seperate editors by double clicking on the resource.
-Swap among different editors.
+Now you can open several resources in seperate editors by double clicking on the resource.
+You can swap among different editors.
 You will see the correct path related to the selected resource focused in the WSO2 Registry Browser view.

-Add multiple files and folder from file system
+Adding multiple files and folders from file system

 - Multiple files

 Select multiple files or folders that you want to add and click OK.
-You will get a confirmation box to confirm your decision.
+Click OK on the confirmation message.
 The selected multiple resources will be added under the collection.

 With this functionality, you can import a resource and collection from the same registry instance or a different registry instance that you have added.
 Similarly, you can export a resource or collection to the same registry instance or a different registry instance.
-Import From is only for a Collection since you cannot import a collection or resource under a Resource.
+Import From is only applicable for a collection since you cannot import a collection or resource under a resource.

-Go to the collection to which you want to import resources, right click and select Import From.
-Then you will get a dialog box where you can select the resources that you want to import from available registry instances.
-You can browse through the registry instance and select the resource or collection you need and click OK .A confirmation dialog box appears.
-After the confirmation, the imported resource will be added under the selected collection.
+Go to the collection to which you want to import resources, right-click and click Import From.
+On the dialog box that appears, select the resources that you want to import from the available registry instances.
+Browse through the registry instance, select the resource or collection you need and click OK.Click OK on the confirmation message that appears.
+The imported resource will be added under the selected collection.

 Go to the collection or resource you want to export to another location.
-Right click and click Export To.
-Then you will get the same Registry Tree Browser dialog box to choose the location to which you want to export the resource.
-Browse the registry, select the path and click OK .
+Right-click and click Export To.
+On the dialog box that appears, choose the location to which you want to export the resource.
+Browse the registry, select the path and click OK.

-Press OK on the confirmation dialog box as well.
+Click OK on the confirmation message that appears.
 Now you will see the selected resource has been exported to the given location.

 With this functionality, you can drag any resource or collection and drop it to a location of the same registry instance or different registry instance that is available.

-Before dropping the resource, you will get a confirmation dialog box as you get for Import/Export functionality.
+Before dropping the resource, you will get a confirmation message.
 After confirming, the resource will be added to the dropped location.

-With this functionality, you can modify the permission of the resource or the collection.
-Go to the collection or resource, right click and select Modify Permissions.
+You can modify the permission of a resource or collection by right-clicking on the resource or collection and clicking Modify Permissions.

-Now you will get a dialog box for changing permissions.
-In the dialog box, you will see availble roles and their permissions.
-You can define the permissions and press OK.
+In the dialog box that appears, you will see available roles and their permissions.
+You can define the permissions and click OK.
 You can check whether the permission has been changed from the management console as well as from the tool.

 From the management console: